-Welcome to Aetna Better Health Premier Plan.
+Welcome to Aetna Better Health of Michigan Inc., a Michigan corporation, d/b/a Aetna Better Health® of Michigan, a Premier Plan.
 Our ability to provide excellent service to our enrollees is dependent on the quality of our provider network.
 By joining our network, you are helping us serve those Michiganders who need us most.